Why establish a Local Historic District on Rockland Street?

 Zoning deals with the issues defined by the zoning by-law - more specifically how the land is used.
 This means zoning regulates building areas, dimensional limitations, and the type of land use allowed.
 Local historic districts regulate issues related to preservation of historic resources and the appropriateness of the design character and appearance of proposed changes.

-I thought we already had a historic district in Swampscott?
+I thought we already had a Swampscott Historic District?

 No, you can maintain the current look of your house as long as you would like.
-A local historic district only reviews proposed changes and exterior architectural features.
+A property in a Local Historic District is only reviewed for proposed changes, additions, or alterations to the exterior, viewable from a public way.
 Routine maintenance of your house is exempt from review.

 How many Local Historic Districts are there in Massachusetts?
 Is this a national program?

-Over 100 communities in Massachusetts have local historic districts, and over 2,000 nationwide.
+Over 100 communities in Massachusetts have Local Historic Districts, and over 2,000 nationwide.
 Marblehead and Salem each have one or more LHDs.
 Walk through downtown Marblehead or the McIntyre District in Salem to see how well they work.
+A Local Historic District is guided by a State Law that is adapted by the town.

 Exterior architectural features visible from a public way are reviewed.
-Interior changes, landscaping, maintenence and exterior features not visible from a public way are not reviewed.
-Further exemptions can also be written into the bylaw prior to the vote.
+This includes trim, doors, windows, siding, porches, railings, lighting, foundations, and may also include fences, barns, garages, sheds, and carriage houses.
+Interior changes, landscaping, maintenance and exterior features not visible from a public way are not reviewed.

-The local bylaw would describe specifically how the Board of Selectmen will select appointees to the Historic District Commission.
-In other communities in Massachusetts, the historic district commission consists of members such as architects, realtors, residents and property owners of the district.
+The local bylaw describes specifically how the Board of Selectmen selects appointees to the Historic District Commission which includes members such as architects, realtors, residents and property owners of the district.

 Does being in a historic district prevent me from painting my house any color I want?

-While some local historic districts in Massachusetts do include paint color review, the majority of bylaws do not include such regulations.
+While some Local Historic Districts in Massachusetts do include paint color review, the Swampscott bylaw does not include such regulations.

-Before acquiring the building permit for your addition, you would fill out an application to the Historic District Commission.
-The Commission would hold a public hearing and review the proposed plans to make sure that they are appropriate changes to the historic district.
+To obtain the building permit for your addition, you would fill out an application to the Historic District Commission.
+The Commission would hold a public hearing and review the proposed plans to make sure that they are appropriate changes to the historic district and the building.
 If the addition is deemed appropriate, the Commission issues a certificate.
-You would then proceed as ususal to the Building Inspector with the Commission's certificate in hand to get your building permit.
-If the addition is deemed inappropriate, the Commission would proceed to explain to you how to improve the project.
+You would then proceed to the Building Inspector with the Commission's certificate in hand to get your building permit.
+If the addition is deemed not appropriate, the Commission will provide suggestions to the owner to improve the project.

 What if a structure in the district is not considered historic?